Nimtala Crematorium: History

 The first building of this burning ghat came up in 1717, but cremation was done almost 2000 years before that time.
 In 2010 the central government of India upgraded the crematorium at a cost of INR ₹140 million (US$2.0 million).
-The Bengali polymath Rabindranath Tagore was cremated here in 1941.
+The last rites and cremation of "The Levitating Saint" Bhaduri Mahasaya - Maharshi Nagendranath Bhaduri were performed at Nimtala Burning Ghat in Kolkata on November 2, 1926.The Bengali polymath Rabindranath Tagore was cremated here in 1941.
 The Rabindranath Tagore Memorial in the crematorium compound was beautified as part of the 2010 project.

 The ghat has also been represented in popular literature.
 It plays a significant part in the plot of the 2013 Kerala Sahitya Akademi Award winning Malayalam novel, Aarachaar, by K. R. Meera.